-2.4.13 Written Reasons for Refusing a Permit
+2.4.13 Written Reasons for Refusing a Permit or Setting Conditions on a Permit

-1. Council shall, when refusing to issue a permit or attaching conditions to a permit: - a. state the reasons for so doing; and, - b. advise the applicant of their right to appeal in accordance with Section 42 of the Urban and Rural Planning Act, 2000; - c. provide the decision in writing.
-2. Where a Development Permit application for a land or building development or for an amendment to the Development Regulations has been effectively denied by a resolution of Town Council, application for the same development, building or amendment shall not be considered within 12 months of the date of the previous refusal.
+- 1) Council shall, when refusing to issue a permit or attaching conditions to a permit: - a. state the reasons for so doing; and, - b. advise the applicant of their right to appeal (Section 42 of the Urban and Rural Planning Act, 2000); - c. provide the decision in writing. - 2) Where a development application for a land or building development or for an amendment to the Development Regulations has been refused by resolution of Council, an application for the same development, building or amendment shall not be considered within 12 months of the date of the previous refusal.